PhD in Complex Systems and Data Science

 The program's scope is science-wide, encompassing natural, artificial, and sociotechnical systems.

-Program Director:
+Program Goals

-Our Essential Goal:
+Our Essential Goal

 To train the deeply skilled and ethical research data scientists the world needs.

-Our More Detailed Goal:
+Our More Detailed Goal

 Our PhD is for students who want to develop a potent portfolio of scientific research into data-rich problems.
 We want to make this happen.